tomopfuku/mandos/README.md

 It is probably sensible to specify a separate substitution matrix for each state space represented in the data (eg., binary vs. 3-state).
 You can do this by writing a RAxML-style partitions file:

-        part0,1-10
-        part1,11-20
+        MODEL, NSTATES, START-STOP

+e.g.,
+        MULTI, 2 = 1-10
+        MULTI, 3 = 11-20

+Where the model should follow RAxML nomenclature (usually "MULTI" for discrete morphological data), and the NSTATES should be the 'state-space' of the partiton (e.g., "2" for binary characters).
 There should be a script in the scripts/ folder that can sort traits and generate this file.
 You can now read in these partitions like:

         sitels = mandos.tree_utils2.read_partition_file("examples/cetaceans/cetacean.phy.models")